Moderate to Strenuous Walking Holidays

 The south-west part of Crete has a unique landscape of scenic gorges and a coast full of secluded beaches and deep blue waters.
 Explore the gorges of West Crete, including the famous Samaria Gorge and the impressive Aradhena Gorge.
-The island of Crete offers a rare mix of amazing mountains and cosy villages inhabited by warm-hearted locals.

 Take this epic 15-day trek and discover the amazing nature of Crete walking from the north to south coast, then take in all the stunning gorges of the south-west.
 This tour will take you via the Lefka Ora (White Mountains), through the gorges of Sfakia, Anydri, Irini, Aradhena and the famous Samaria Gorge to the seashore.

 The Elbe Sandstone Mountains are one of the most beautiful regions in Germany, located just a few miles from Dresden.
 In 2006, the 115-kilometre long Painter’s Path (Malerweg) was inaugurated.
 This is a moderate to strenuous trek, appropriate for experienced hikers, which takes in the entire Malerweg Trail in just 8 days.